adaptive-learning/robomission/README.md

 2. Configure virtualenv and virtualenvwrapper by adding the following two lines in your `~/.bashrc`:

         export WORKON_HOME=~/.virtualenvs
         export VIRTUALENVWRAPPER_PYTHON='/usr/bin/python3'
         source /usr/local/bin/virtualenvwrapper.sh

+    The path to the `virtualenvwrapper.sh` might be different depending on the OS and the way you install it.

     Load the changes: